vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/go-syntax.md

 | 0 | 201 |
 | 0 | 202 |

-For query `GO FROM 100 OVER *`, the result is the same as above.
+For query `GO FROM 100 OVER *`, the result is similar to the above example: the non-existing property or vid is populated with default values.
 Please note that we can't tell which row belongs to which edge in the results, the future version will show the edge type in the result.